containerbuildsystem/atomic-reactor/README_PLUGIN_DEV.md

 There are two objects which enable you access to all the dock's magic:

-1. ''self.tasker'' -- instance of `dock.core.DockerTasker`: it is a thin wrapper on top of [docker-py](https://github.com/docker/docker-py) -- this is your access to docker
+1. **self.tasker** — instance of `dock.core.DockerTasker`: it is a thin wrapper on top of [docker-py](https://github.com/docker/docker-py) — this is your access to docker
-2. ''self.workflow'' -- instance of `dock.inner.DockerBuildWorkflow`: also contains a link, `self.workflow.builder`, to instance of `dock.build.InsideBuilder` -- these instances contain whole configuration, go ahead and change it however you want
+2. **self.workflow** — instance of `dock.inner.DockerBuildWorkflow`: also contains a link, `self.workflow.builder`, to instance of `dock.build.InsideBuilder` — these instances contain whole configuration, go ahead and change it however you want

 Neat!
 Let's try our plugin.
-We'll have a simple webserver in terminal 1:
+We'll have a webserver in terminal 1:

 ```
 terminal1 $ ncat -kl localhost 9099
 ```

-We also need a simple json for the build itself (let's my [hello world dockerfile](http://github.com/TomasTomecek/docker-hello-world)), the name of the file will be `build.json`:
+We also need an input json for the build itself (let's use my [hello world dockerfile](http://github.com/TomasTomecek/docker-hello-world)), the name of the file will be `build.json`:

 ```
 {